-Loose Change: Get that coin girl, but store them in your wallet or in a coin purse.
+Loose Change: Get that coin, girl, but store them in your wallet or a coin purse.
 If the coins are beginning to get heavy, take a few, and leave the rest at home or in your car.

-IDs and Debit Cards: For your essential and frequently used cards such as IDs, licenses, and debit cards, consider organizing these in a wallet so you can find them easily every single time.
-You can choose a clear, easy-to-view, sectioned wallet so anytime you need to pull out a card, you can see everything at a glance.
+IDs and Debit Cards: For your essential and frequently used cards such as IDs, licenses, and debit cards, consider organizing these in a wallet so you can find them quickly every single time.
+You can choose a clear, easy-to-view, sectioned wallet, so anytime you need to pull out a card, you can see everything at a glance.

 Quick tip: Make copies of your IDs and keep these at home in case your purse gets lost or stolen.
 Purse handbag organization and organizer.

 Makeup: Store your makeup and hair accessories in separate pouches and only carry the essentials.
 Keeping all of your makeup in one place will keep the inside of your purse stain-free and, of course, make things easier to find.